gsnaveen/Data-Conversations/Articles/Short Term gains with Long Term Strategy.md

 One has to have a long term strategy which could span for a term of 5 years.
 Short term initiatives which has deliverable for 1 year  or shorter and better execution.

-Longer Strategy could be
+### Longer Strategy could be
-Among Top 3 in their field.
+* Among Top 3 in their field.
-Diversify into related areas.
+* Diversify into related areas.
-Enter new markets.
+* Enter new markets.
-Improve Productivity.
+* Improve Productivity.
-Better product stream.
+* Better product stream.

-Short term strategy could be
+### Short term strategy could be
-Better sales.
+* Better sales.
-Streamline processes.
+* Streamline processes.
-Improve productivity.
+* Improve productivity.
-Related New product introduction.
+* Related New product introduction.
-Reducing operational costs.
+* Reducing operational costs.
-Improve customer satisfaction.
+* Improve customer satisfaction.

+### When we are able to deliver short term goals
+* it builds confidence
+* continuously improve execution
-When we are able to deliver short term goals it builds confidence in the ,  continuously improve execution, keep in touch with the market realities and increase the stock price which helps an organization to be able to raise more money for expansion and execution of long term strategy.
+* keep in touch with the market realities
+* increase the stock price

+These all helps an organization to be able to raise more money for expansion and execution of long term strategy.